dragonfire535/xiao/README.md

 * **distracted-boyfriend:** Draws three user's avatars over the "Distracted Boyfriend" meme.
 * **drakeposting:** Sends a "Drakeposting" meme with the text of your choice.
 * **edd-facts-book:** Sends a "Double D's Facts Book" meme with the fact of your choice.
+* **enslaved:** Sends a "Ah yes, enslaved" meme with the image and text of your choice.
 * **food-broke:** Draws a user's avatar over the "Food Broke" meme.
 * **for-five-hours:** Sends an "I've looked at this for 5 hours now" meme with the image of your choice.
 * **genie-rules:** Sends a "There are 4 rules" meme with the text of your choice.